-The amount of the student's Postsecondary Child Care Grant may change due to changes in or corrections to the student's EFC, actual childcare costs, MFIP status, enrollment status, provider information or other factors affecting the award.
+The amount of the student's CCG may change due to changes in or corrections to the student's EFC, actual childcare costs, MFIP status, enrollment status, provider information or other factors affecting the award.

 A CCG recipient is required to inform the institution's financial aid office within 10 days of any changes to their originally submitted information.
-See the SFA-CCG pdf page 11 for more information.
+See the SFA-CCG pages 6 and 9 for more information.